jonomuller/Amble-API/README.md

 #### Delete a walk

 ```
-DELETE /walks/:walkID/delete
+DELETE /walks/:walkID
 ```

-Deletes a walk from the database and its associated image on AWS S3.
+Deletes a walk from the database and its associated image on AWS S3, given a walk ID.

 - Authorization:
   - A JWT for a registered user must be supplied in the _Authorization_ field of the request header.